dmitigr/cefeika/README.md

   - the suffix "_interface" corresponds to header-only libraries.

-For example, the code below demonstrates how to use the shared [fcgi] library and the header-only [pgfe] library in a project side by side:
+For example, the code below demonstrates how to use the shared [fcgi] library and the header-only [pgfe] library in a same project side by side:

 ```cmake
 find_package(dmitigr_cefeika REQUIRED COMPONENTS fcgi_shared pgfe_interface)